What is data enrichment?

 Here's the typical workflow:

-5. Sync to systems.
+Sync to systems.
 The enriched data gets pushed back to your CRM, marketing automation platform, or data warehouse.
+Field mapping configuration is where enrichment pipelines most often break, templates built for one CRM object cannot always be reused for another without recreating mappings from scratch.

 Batch enrichment processes large datasets at once, usually on a schedule you set.
 Real-time enrichment updates records immediately when new information becomes available or when someone triggers the enrichment manually.